-- 6.1.1 Prepare and regularly update the performance specifications for the maintenance of the housing stock taking account of best practice and current Building Regulations. - 6.1.2 Regularly review these specifications. - 6.1.3 Pre-inspect no less than 15% of all repairs, including any repair anticipated to cost in excess of £250.
-(Refer to separate pre inspection criteria). - 6.1.4 Post inspect no less than 15% of all repairs, including all repairs over £250 to ensure that quality standards and value for money are being met.
-(Refer to separate post inspection criteria). - 6.1.5 Set target response times (KPIs) for staff and contractors (refer to 6.3.2) and monitor the performance of staff and contractors in meeting the target response times continuously.
+- 6.1.1 Prepare and regularly update the performance specifications for the maintenance of the housing stock taking account of best practice and current Building Regulations. - 6.1.2 Regularly review these specifications. - 6.1.3 Pre-inspect will be carried out where necessary, including any repair anticipated to cost in excess of £400.
+(Refer to separate pre inspection criteria). - 6.1.4 Post inspect no less than 15% of all repairs, including all repairs over £500 to ensure that quality standards and value for money are being met.
+(Refer to separate post inspection criteria). - 6.1.5 Set target response times (KPIs) for staff and contractors (refer to 6.3.2) and monitor the performance of staff and contractors in meeting the target response times continuously. - 6.1.6 Only employ term contractors that offer a morning or afternoon appointments service and monitor regularly.

-- 6.1.6 Only employ term contractors that offer an appointments service and monitor continuously - 6.1.7 Continually monitor tenant satisfaction with the repairs service and workmanship of the contractors
+6.1.7 Continually monitor tenant satisfaction with the repairs service and workmanship of the contractors